adupo/csc4330/DuoMonkeyEditor_Documentations/Project_Management.md

 <img src="https://github.com/adupo/csc4330/blob/master/DuoMonkeyEditor_Documentations/Assets/Hierarchy.png" alt="Heirarchy" margin="auto"/> <br />
 Aaron Dupont: As the Project Manager, my main tasks included making everyone aware of the deadlines and overseeing communication within the group.
 I focused most of my attention on the documentation for this project.
 I formed the outline for the documents and delegated some of the work when appropriate.
 In addition to the above, I organized each meeting for the group and led the organizaiton of our product delivery presentation.

 Wilson Zhu: As the lead software developer, my main task was developing the application as well as deploying the website.
 Because the project was mostly comprised of open source applications, I was tasked to figure out the inner works of the applications and modifying them to meet our project requirements.
-In addition to developing the application, I was set up the website which contains the application.
+In addition to developing the application, I also set up the website which contains the application.

-Blake Allen: As a software developer, my main tasks was to intergrate the Log In functionality of the website using the google log in open source code.
-Under the guidance of Wilson, I also helped with the back end functionality of the application.
-While making these items functional I also helped with documentation and testing.
+Blake Allen: As a software developer, my main tasks was to modify the UI components of the application as well as the binding them to the their respective functions (under the guidance of Wilson).
+While making these components functional I also helped with documentation and testing.

-Jason Lee: As a software developer, my main tasks included implimenting backend server while helping out with testing and documentations.
-While implimenting the server was my main task, I also spent time testing and documentation whenever I can.
+Jason Lee: As a software developer, my main task was to integrate the application to the website along with organizing/formatting it (under the guidance of Wilson) as well as helping out with documentation.

-Kevin Elizabeth: As a software developer, my main tasks included working on the log in feature, some of the back end work, and creating and monitoring some test cases of different features.
+Kevin Elizabeth: As a software developer, my main tasks included maintaining the Firebase database, creating the schema of the database and creating and monitoring some test cases of different features.
 I divided my time between these three tasks along with helping with the documentation.

 7. Project Schedule
 ===================